jish-productafter/SkyHigh-backend/README.md

    - Install Python 3.12 and all dependencies using `uv`
    - Install ffmpeg (required for Whisper audio processing)
    - Download the Whisper base model
-   - Copy your application code and LanceDB data
+   - Copy your application code
    - Set up the runtime environment

 3. **Run the container:**